ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 code and documentation generators.
 - Resource usage is a first class concern.
 Therefore data serialization and data transport are efficient.

+Therefore, when the exchange contract with your consumer is well defined, relatively rigid and performance needs are high.
+This paradigm could be relevant.

 ----